erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25: February 2nd, 2021
+**Today's Progress:** Read through the first puzzle for Day 8 and setup files for a later solution.

+**Thoughts:** Was quite busy today, but programming is not just writing code!
+By reading the puzzle early I was able to spend whatever downtime I had today on thinking about solutions.
+All I need to do tomorrow is write it down and realize that I've misunderstood something.
+Wait...

 ### Day 24: February 1st, 2021
 **Today's Progress:** Completed the sixth and seventh day of [Advent of Code 2020](https://github.com/erifo/advent-of-code-2020), involving forethought, regex, and recursion.